 You can do this using the ASB form on the Contact Us page on this website.
 You can also e-mail: email@example.com or telephone 0333 200 7304.

 A member of the Communities and Neighbourhoods Team will get in touch with you and they will discuss the nature of the noise and advise whether or not you should download and record the nuisance using the Noise App.
+They will give you a code which must be input when you are requested to do so when using the App.
 They will also let you know whether we will look to pursue the matter or not.
 Please be aware that if you send us noise recordings from this app and there is no noise nuisance case logged with us we will not look to take any action or listen to the recordings until you have done so.

 The Noise App